~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “A wonderful turnout, Mr Foster!”
 The clerk announced.

-Of his nine romance novels, six had made the bestseller list.
-Frank was especially proud of his latest book as his publisher had tried to steer him down the 50 Shades of Grey path but he had stood firm on the matter.
-Maybe he was naive but he couldn’t comprehend how any sort of violence could be linked to romance – pain was part-and-parcel, yes, but violence had no place.
+Frank was especially proud of his latest book, his ninth, as his publisher had tried to steer him down the 50 Shades of Grey path but he had stood firm on the matter.
+Maybe he was naive but he couldn’t comprehend how any sort of violence could be linked to romance — pain was part—and—parcel, yes, but violence had no place.

 Frank always knew he wanted to write but never thought he’d be able to follow his heart, in part because the very muscle pumping life through his body was not fully up to the task.
-He had Cardiomyopathy, a disease affecting the heart muscle.
-Ten years ago he was hospitalised.
-He was told his chances of surviving were next to nothing.
-Miraculously, a heart donor was found.
+His Cardiomyopathy, a disease affecting the heart muscle, saw him hospitalised ten years earlier.
+He was told his chances of surviving without a new heart were next to nothing when, miraculously, a donor was found.
 “A perfect match,” his doctor had said, “you are incredibly lucky.”
 Frank was grateful every day.

 One last book was placed down on the table in front of Frank.